xaca/gitober_challenge/README.md

 9. Card container for each GOT house
 10. Shopping card to collect cards for the last day challenge, use adam's family style
 11. Design using CSS position of Frankestein
+12. Program that web scraping from IMDb The Top 100 Halloween movies of All-time and listed in a page
+13. Pagination for last day list, use a bloody font
+14. Search bar to look into TOP 100 movies, use pagination
+15. HTML5 app that allow to design a monster using different params like eyes, mouths, hats, faces..

 Bonus: Translate this readme file to another language